 E-waste refers to any item with a plug, battery or cord that is no longer working or wanted.
 It covers a whole range of items from work, home and even the garden shed.
 To protect our environment and recover more precious resources, the Victorian Government is banning all e-waste from landfill from 1 July 2019.
-We have received two grants of $88,750 for infrastructure upgrades to the Daylesford and Creswick transfer stations in preparation for the ban.

 Why recycle e-Waste?